benhsieh-dev/Roberthood/README.md

 ## Future Considerations

-* More comprehensive portfolio view
 * Ability to convert virtual cash into and out of virtual stocks
+* More comprehensive portfolio view with additional graphical representations